University Club (University of Pittsburgh): Renovation

 Publicly accessible facilities include a first-floor Brioche Dorée French Café, banquet facilities on the second floor suited for wedding receptions and other large gatherings, second- and third-floor small and large meeting or break-out rooms available to the university and outside communities, and a restored roof terrace that will host special events.

 In addition, space was renovated to accommodate the Office of Research, previously located in Thackeray Hall, as well as flexible conference facilities to accommodate up to 300 people.
 The building will serve within the university's educational mission with the presence of Family House, which will provide learning and outreach opportunities for students and faculty in Pitt's Schools of Medicine, Pharmacy, Health and Rehabilitation Sciences, and Social Work.
 Graduate students in health and physical activity will also be among the health coaches working in the fitness center.

-Family House
+Family House and student housing

 Family House was first conceived in 1980 by the Women's Auxiliary of the American Cancer Society and the University Health Center of Pittsburgh (today known as the University of Pittsburgh Medical Center).
 Following its opening in 1983, it has provided a special "home away from home" for more than 100,000 patients and families who must travel to Pittsburgh for treatment of serious or life-threatening illnesses.
 The $4.5 million renovation of the upper four floors of the University Club for the Family House began in January 2008 and was designed by Designstream Architectural Studio, while Massaro Corporation acted as construction manager on the project.
 Ribbon cutting was held in late April, 2009 and guests began to be accommodated in mid-May.
-This is Family House's fourth location and added 48 rooms that will accommodate 4,600 guests annually.
+This was Family House's fourth location and added 48 rooms that will accommodate 4,600 guests annually.

+In March 2022, Family House vacated its space in the University Club and consolidated its locations on Liberty Avenue in the Bloomfield neighborhood of Pittsburgh.
+The space vacated in the University Club was converted into undergraduate housing for 81 honors living learning students and named University Hall.